Interfaith/Interspiritual/Service Student Organizations

 A Community Place student organization serves the homeless, working poor, seniors and children in the neighborhood by providing healthy bag lunches.
 The student group packs lunches at St. Mark’s Lutheran Church across the street from USC’s campus at 3651 South Vermont Avenue, 2pm Tuesdays and Thursdays.

+Heartfulness @ USC meditation is a simple, practical way to learn to relax and discover the unlimited resources of the heart.
 The purpose of this organization is to help students reduce stress and improve focus by offering free Heartfulness meditation sessions to willing participants.
-Heartfulness meditation is a simple, practical way to learn to relax and discover the unlimited resources of the heart.

 USC has more student religious groups than any other university in the United States, and the Interfaith Council includes students representing the diversity of faiths across campus.
 All USC students are invited to attend any or all meetings of the Interfaith Council, to learn and share about their faith traditions from each other.
 The Interfaith Council sponsors events such as Multi-Faith Week, the Prayer Reading-Burning ceremony, SOULJOURN trips to visit faith communities in LA, and the CONOCIMIENTO Alternative Spring Break Trip.
 It meets weekly on Wednesdays at 7:00PM at URC 202A.
 Vegetarian meals included!
 See our